 Vendor who commits to 22 weeks at a discounted $150 rate for the season and doesn't need to register for each week's market event

 - Weekly Vendor

-Vendor who pays $12 per week if paid by 12:00 PM on Friday prior to the market; otherwise, $20 weekly if paid day of the market; and who needs to register for each weekly market event on the GrandLedgeChamber.com website
+Vendor who can't commit to the full season can pay $12 per week and register for each weekly market event on the GrandLedgeChamber.com website

 - Child Vendor